Tim Slessor: After the BBC

-He retired from the BBC in 1990, and produced more documentaries—filming from the Himalayas to the Arctic, and Australia to the Africa.
-Since then he has written two more books.
+Slessor retired from the BBC in 1990, and produced more documentaries—filming from the Himalayas to the Arctic, and Australia to Africa.
+Since then, he has written two more books.
 The first, Lying in State, is a heavily researched polemic questioning Britain's Ministry of Defense for a series of nine “official” cover-ups and deceptions – ranging, for example, from the 20-year denial of Gulf War Syndrome to the true circumstances behind the loss of his father's ship back in 1940.
-His other book, Out West, continues his fascination with the many veined story of the American West.
+His other book, Out West, continues his fascination with the many-veined story of the American West.

-He periodically travels back to Nebraska and Wyoming.
+He periodically travelled back to Nebraska and Wyoming.

 The Last Overland

-In 2017 Tim, his grandson Nat George, Alex Bescoby, Leo Belanger, David Israeli, Therese-Marie Becker, Larry Leong, Silverius Purba and Marcus Allender planned a reverse trip of the original 1955-1956 expedition.
+In 2017, Slessor, his grandson Nat George, Alex Bescoby, Leo Belanger, David Israeli, Therese-Marie Becker, Larry Leong, Silverius Purba and Marcus Allender planned a reverse trip of the original 1955–1956 expedition.
 Tim Slessor was originally planning to drive, but on the first day of the trip he developed medical issues and was not able to proceed.
-On August 25, 2019, the team and three Land Rovers, including one of the original vehicles (named by the first expedition the "Oxford") set off from Singapore to London.
+On 25 August 2019, the team and three Land Rovers, including one of the original vehicles (named by the first expedition the "Oxford") set off from Singapore to London.
 On 14 December 2019, after 111 days, the team made it to London.

+Death

+Slessor died on 5 April 2026, at the age of 94.